Researchers and Teaching Staff

 Recently, I have observed and studied the healing Mendrub (སྨན་སྒྲུབ། sman sgrub) ritual as performed at the Bonpo Triten Norbutse monastery, Kathmandu in December 2012.
 Analysing its complexity, I touch upon traditional Tibetan medicine, botany and species’ classification.
 In the near future I hope to explore the significance and various roles of Amnye Machen (ཨ་མྱེས་རྨ་ཆེན། a myes rma chen) mountain and its deity Machen Pomra (རྨ་ཆེན་སྦོམ་ར། rma chen sbom ra) indifferent contexts of Tibetan culture throughout its history, from myths, local ritual, Bon and Buddhist practices up to the present secularised reflections.

-He completed his MPhil degree in International Relations at the University of Cambridge and an MSt degree in Oriental Studies at the University of Oxford.
 He is currently working on D.Phil. research, focusing on social, cultural and political relations between Tibet, the Manchu and the Mongols in the early 18th Century.

 Güzin was born and raised in Istanbul where she obtained her BA in Psychology and Comparative Literature and an MA in Cultural Studies (thesis on the construction of the self in Tibetan Buddhist and Western psychological traditions).
 Working as a psychotherapist in Turkey and reading for a second MA degree in Forensic Sciences and Psychology she continued training in different psychotherapy techniques,and then has worked as a psychotherapist and mental healthcare expert in Turkey, India, and Egypt, collaborating with government and NGO projects.